Meet the animals

 Meerkat gangs hunt together in a collaborative effort that involves designated lookouts which rotate regularly and rely on a series of distinct calls.

-Tip toe into the darkness of our cavern to meet the animals lurking in the shadows from the venomous, clawed to the prickly.
-Spot Gamora our Mexican beaded Lizard, our adorable Lesser Madagascar Tenrec family, our black beauty stick insect and many more!
+Tip toe into the darkness of our cavern to meet the animals lurking in the shadows from the venomous, clawed to the the prickly.
+Spot Gamora our Mexican beaded Lizard, our adorable Lesser Madagascar Tenrec family, our Asian Forest Scorpion and many more!

 When it comes down to poisonous vs venomous, it's all down to the method of delivery.
 Venoms must be injected to be effective, whereas poisons can come into contact with skin, be inhaled, eaten or even touched.